List of Ice Age characters: Louis

 Louis appears in Ice Age: Continental Drift as Peaches' best friend.
-He is a timid, well-spoken, and cute molehog (a portmanteau of mole and hedgehog).
+He is a timid, well-spoken and cute molehog (a portmanteau of mole and hedgehog).
 He is shown to have a crush on Peaches.

 Louis makes a small cameo in Ice Age: Collision Course.

 Shira

-Shira appears in Ice Age: Continental Drift as part of Gutt's crew, and is Captain Gutt's pawn.
-She is a dazzlingly beautiful, female Smilodon and Diego's lover resembling a white tiger.
+Shira appears in Ice Age: Continental Drift as part of Captain Gutt's crew and is initially his pawn.
+She is a dazzlingly beautiful female Smilodon resembling a white tiger and Diego's lover.
 She makes her first appearance in Scrat's Continental Crack-up: Part 2 standing next to Captain Gutt, who is holding Scrat.
-It is also mentioned that (much like Diego) Shira left her pack to join Gutt's crew.
-Over the course of the film, however, Shira ultimately chooses to leave Gutt's crew, and join the Herd at Diego's side.
+It is additionally mentioned that (much like Diego) Shira left her pack to join Gutt's crew.
+Over the course of the film, however, Shira ultimately chooses to leave Gutt's crew and join the Herd at Diego's side.

 In Ice Age: Collision Course, she is now married to Diego and wants to start a family with him.

-She is completely absent from The Ice Age Adventures of Buck Wild without explanation or mention.